2019 Alexander Valley Vineyards Rosé of Sangiovese

 Should history repeat, the 2019 Alexander Valley Vineyards Rosé will soon be the wine to drink.
 So get your order in early.

 As I mentioned, you can order the wine direct from the Alexander Valley Vineyards winery website, which is featuring some shipping specials this summer.
 It’s also available on wine.com.
-Or check Wine Searcher to find a local retailer.
+Or check Drizly to find a local retailer.

 - Romantic Christmas Gifts 2023 – great gift ideas for your lover - November 22, 2023

 - Father’s Day Wine Gifts & Spirits Gift Ideas, Too: What Dad Really Wants - May 28, 2023

 - Homemade Jamaican Coconut Muffins: a decadent tropical treat - May 25, 2023